React Native Plugin 3.x (Beta)

 Taboola's React Native Plugin 3.x Beta is the latest major version of the plugin.
 It includes a number of enhancements, aimed at simplifying the integration process and minimizing errors.

-Key changes in Plugin 3.x
+Key changes in RN Plugin 3.x

 - Widget and Feed are now instances of the same class ('Unit'), and use a similar flow.